Doner357/TacoMake/README.md

   The directories specified in `src_dir`, `include_dir`, `assets_dir`, and `lib_dir` will be created in the root directory when running the `make init` command.

+- **External Directories**:

+  - `ext_include_dir`: Specifies external include directories that are not part of the project's internal structure.
+These directories won't be created when using the `make init` command, so ensure they exist and are correctly set.

+    - *Example*: `ext_include_dir := /path/to/external/includes`

+  - `ext_lib_dir`: Specifies external library directories for linking against libraries outside of the project.
+Similar to `ext_include_dir`, these directories will not be created during the `make init` command and must be managed separately.

+    - *Example*: `ext_lib_dir := /path/to/external/libs`

 - **Compiler Settings**:

   - `compiler`: Specifies the compiler to use (e.g., `g++`).